-It’s important to note that your life insurance premium isn’t just higher for smokers, but instead, if you chew tobacco in general.
+It’s important to note that your life insurance premium isn’t just higher for smokers, but instead if you chew tobacco in general.
 Oral tobacco users can be given similar rates to those who smoke regularly.
-This means you may be paying two times as much as for your life insurance than a non-tobacco user.
+This means you may be paying two times as much for your life insurance than a non-tobacco user.

 Of course, you need to shop around and find the most forgiving insurance company for your unhealthy habits.
 After researching term life quotes, the numbers show that life insurance for smokers is often over three times higher in price than for non-smokers!